Smash and grab, wrong-way motorway escape thwarted by police

-A vehicle linked to a smash and grab north of Auckland was later stopped by police while trying to drive onto the wrong side of the motorway.
+Four people have been arrested after police were led on a dramatic chase that saw a vehicle linked to a smash and grab burglary driving down the wrong way down an Auckland motorway.

+Several police vehicles were also damaged and two officers were taken to hospital after their car crashed while responding to the incident.

-It is understood police were called to a burglary at the Noel Leeming store in Silverdale overnight.
+Authorities were called to a burglary about 1am at an electronics store in Silverdale - understood to be the Noel Leeming premises.

 A witness at the scene told the Herald the car's front wheels were on its rims by the time police had stopped it on Lincoln Rd.